🔒 The Habit Reframe Method is invite only

 Step 3: Start small with tiny amounts of willpower

 You’re heard of the concept of tiny habits.
 It’s where you strip down and simplify a habit you want to take on until it becomes almost trivial to accomplish.One squat per day, when you want to be doing 50.One sentence written per day, when you want to be writing 5 pages.One line of code when you want to be programming an entire app.Starting small with fresh habits is essential.The trick is to just show up for the action, without forcing yourself to start right away.I can’t stress that enough.Show up for the thing.
 Sit and wait.
 Initiate the mindfulness thing.
-Then, see if a drop of motivation occurs to you.
+Then, see if a flicker of motivation occurs to you.
 If it doesn’t, see if you can use a touch of willpower to nudge you forward.If it’s really not happening—if you don’t, as they say, have the spoons—just let it go, close things up, and come back later in the day, if not tomorrow.

 Once again, never force yourself to work.